-While the winter holidays are typically when people gain most of their weight, summer foods like campfire s’mores, ribs, pulled pork sandwiches, chips, dips, fried chicken, ice cream, and all the other unhealthy party favorites help pack on the pounds.
+While the winter holidays typically account for the majority of the weight people gain throughout the year, summer foods like campfire s’mores, ribs, pulled pork sandwiches, chips, dips, fried chicken, ice cream, and all the other unhealthy party favorites help pack on the pounds.
 Not only do these foods contribute to weight gain, but they also make it hard for our bodies to function optimally.
-Since summer is going to be over before you know it, we want to help you stay in shape for the rest of the summer, follow these tips to keep the weight off.
+Since summer is going to be over before you know it, we want to help you stay in shape for the rest of the summer.
+Follow these tips to help keep the weight off.

 Bring A Dish:

-If you are trying to watch your weight while going to summer parties or potlucks, it can be difficult because you never know what the spread is going to look like.
-This is why we recommend making a healthy dish that you enjoy eating and bring that to your gathering.
+If you are trying to maintain recent weight loss while going to summer parties or potlucks, it can be difficult because you never know what the spread is going to look like.
+Instead of leaving your health to chance, make a healthy dish that you enjoy eating and bring it to your gathering.
 Whether people like it or not is irrelevant.
 You will have something healthy that you can fill up on, rather than resorting to the unhealthy alternatives.

 Be A Healthy Host:

-In the same vein as bringing a healthy dish, being the host of a summer gathering means that you have control of the menu.
+In the same vein as bringing a healthy dish, being the host of a summer gathering means that you have control over the menu.
 This doesn’t mean that you have to make everyone eat a kale salad or apples with almond butter, but it does mean you can veer from the traditional, unhealthy menu options.
-You can make grilled vegetables skewers, a big green salad with your favorite veggies, a large fruit salad, one of our healthy ice cream recipes, and perhaps stir-fried vegetable dish.
+You can make grilled vegetable skewers, a big green salad with your favorite veggies, a large fruit salad, one of our healthy ice cream recipes, and perhaps a stir-fried vegetable dish.

 Beat The Heat:

-The powerful summer heat can force some of us outdoor exercise enthusiasts to stay indoors and be lazy.
-Don’t let the heat win.
+The intense summer heat can force some of us outdoor exercise enthusiasts to remain indoors and be lazy.
+Don’t let the heat win!
 Move your workouts to an indoor space or try a new exercise for summer.
 You can join a local pool and take up swimming, or join a rock climbing gym; these are both excellent full body workouts.
 You can always get up early and take a run in the cooler morning hours, or go for an evening bike ride as long as you have lights and reflective wear so cars see you.

 Be A Role Model:

 When taking part in group day trips or having a beach day, always pack snacks that are convenient and healthy.
-Easy and healthy snacks include sliced apples, carrot sticks, celery sticks with hummus or almond butter, trail mix, and assorted nuts and seeds.
+Easy and healthy snacks include sliced apples, carrot sticks, celery sticks with hummus or almond butter, homemade trail mix, and assorted nuts and seeds.
 Others will be curious about your snacks and may follow your lead in the future.
 Healthy snacks are readily available now, so there is no argument for saying that they are difficult to find.
 Read the nutrition labels to know exactly what you’re eating.

 Take Part In A Cleanse:

-Summer is actually a great time to cleanse because of the temperature.
+Summer is actually a great time to cleanse because of the warm temperatures.
 It can be hard to cleanse during the colder months because you can’t eat hot food.
-During summer, however, you are less inclined to crave hot foods because of the heat.
+During summer, however, you are less likely to crave hot foods because of the heat.
 Plus, cleansing can help you lose weight for a healthier summer figure.